frksteenhoff/02806_SDA/README.md

 # frksteenhoff.github.io
-Work from course at The Thechnical University of Denmark in machine learning, visualization and data processing.
+Work from course 02806 - Social Data Analysis and Visualization at The Technical University of Denmark.
+The repo includes: machine learning techniques, visualization and data processing.

 # 02806_SocialData